1/22

 An example of a key Public accounts committee investigation?

 In 2020, they investigated into gambling regulation and the issues of problem gambling and the vulnerable.
-In conclusion of the investigation, the government announced proposals to ban the use of credit cards on online gambling sites to prevent people form incurring large gambling debts.
+In conclusion of the investigation, the government announced proposals to ban the use of credit cards on online gambling sites to prevent people from incurring large gambling debts.

 How did the Public Accounts committee force a government response?

 The reports are publicised by the media and met with public outrage.
-The committee’s power rests on its ability to gain public support for its investigations, which pressures the government into acting
+The committee’s power rests on its ability to gain public support for its investigations, which pressures the government into acting.

 What are the features of departmental select committees?